 For example, here’s the label of one that contains a whopping 83,330% of the RDA.

-This high number seems more reasonable when you understand that only about 2% of the B12 in supplements is absorbed.
-(54)
+This high number seems more reasonable once you realize that only about 2% of the B12 in supplements is absorbed.

 If your level is very low, your doctor may want to give you injectable vitamin B12 to increase it quickly, especially if you have pernicious anemia, permanent nerve damage, or ongoing digestive problems.